 - Try to overcome it with dieting “methods” such as chewing gum, drinking water, drinking black coffee or other distraction tactics

 In order to start to honor your hunger, you need to know what to look for.
 Specifically, what does true hunger feel like?
 Well, since we’re all different, this sensation will not feel the same for all of us.
-But, just to give an example, here are some common body sensations that are telling us “hey, it’s time to eat” :
+But, just to give an example, here are some common true signs of hunger that are telling us “hey, it’s time to eat” :

 - Rumbling stomach